 Abstract

 The past decade has seen a rapid increase in graduate and management programs focusing on Yellow Ribbon (i.e., veteran degree programs) as moving beyond just fulfillment of GI bill requirements toward a strategic avenue of program enhancement.
 Among the leveraging and use of this program includes research that shows that military veterans, largely because of their training and exposure to forms of VUCA leadership, can deal with greater complexity and the demands for agility.
 This is despite some research that would argue that due to greater socialization into more rigid hierarchies, veterans may be less tolerant to chaos in leadership and uncertainty.
-In this session, we will outline a set of ten best practices including from the perspective of military veterans, those who have taught to this audience as well as those in academic administration to better address this audience needs in graduate and management programs.
+In this session, we will outline a set of best practices including from the perspective of military veterans; those who have taught to this audience; as well as those in academic administration to better address this audience needs in graduate and management programs.

 Introduction

-The past decade has seen a rise and increased focus on how to integrate military veterans via yellow ribbon programs into management education and management degree programs.
-Part of these dynamics may be attributed to tapping audiences that have more consistent and varying degrees of leadership training needed to deal with complex and volatile situations that are befitting of the newer economy.
-These dynamics include the need to shift into uncertain volatile situations much ascribed to Industry 4.0 whereby firms face a dramatic shortening of their product life-cycles and as exacerbated by the fallout from the pandemic (Monahan, 2003).
+The past decade has seen a rise and increased focus on how to integrate military veterans via yellow ribbon programs into management education and management degree programs(VA education, 2011).
+Part of these dynamics may be attributed to having more consistent and varying degrees of leadership training needed to deal with complex and volatile situations that are befitting of the newer economy.
+These dynamics include the need to shift into uncertain volatile situations such as those ascribed to Industry 4.0 where firms face a dramatic shortening of their product life-cycles as exacerbated by the fallout from the pandemic (Monahan, 2003).
 At the same time, there is a need to address how firms can maintain continuity and consistency.
 One group which has experience in this area are veterans.
-Leveraging the concept as introduced in the Navy (Heritage et al.2018), veterans live a VUCA (volatile, Uncertain, Complex and ambiguous) life while working in the services.
-Colleges have recently seen a surge of veterans in their programs, such as management and analytics courses, which may add to program and management course learning and especially given veterans’ understanding of shift and change as well as multiple not just purely defined hierarchical roles in organizations with varying degrees of organizational and situational complexity .
+Leveraging the concept as introduced in the Navy (Heritage et al.2018), veterans live a VUCA (Volatile, Uncertain, Complex and ambiguous) life while working in the services.
+With the Business world in turmoil with new technologies such as AI and blockchain changing the landscape, we will need more employees with skills in VUCA such as the veterans.
+Colleges have recently seen a surge of veterans in their programs, such as management and analytics courses, which may add to program and management course learning and especially given veterans’ understanding of shift and change that moves beyond defined hierarchical roles in organizations toward varying degrees of organizational and situational complexity .
 In this session, we provide an overview of what Yellow Ribbon Programs are; what common misconceptions of military exist; and most importantly what are best practices needed.

 Theoretical/Conceptual Background